 The results indicate that PTES, ATES and BTES can all be suitable solutions for balancing thermal energy supply and demand on a seasonal basis in the system investigated here.
-The results for all three technologies show that investing in such thermal energy storage capacity can significantly lower the system's annual $CO_2$ emissions associated with heating and cooling (by up to 95%).
-One example is seen in the case of Figure 51 where the $CO_2$ emissions can be reduced by 37% if an increase in average cost ( $\notin$ /MWh) of 13% is considered acceptable.
-Similarly, an even bigger storage could lower the $CO_2$ emissions by 85% if a price increase of 17% is acceptable.
-This shows that the utilization of large-scale thermal energy storages can be very relevant in the FLEXYNETS concept, in case a source of "high-temperature" surplus heat is available (i.e. higher than the network forward temperature, but similar to conventional DH temperatures).
+The results for all three technologies show that investing in such thermal energy storage capacity can significantly lower the system's annual CO_2 emissions associated with heating and cooling (by up to around 95%).
+This shows that the utilization of large-scale thermal energy storages can be very relevant in the FLEXYNETS concept, in case a source of "high-temperature" surplus heat is available (i.e. higher than the network forward temperature, potentially similar to conventional DH temperatures).

-The promising results obtained for the usage of ATES are backed up by the fact that there are already more than 1000 aquifer storages in operation in systems where there is both a heating and a cooling demand.
+The promising results obtained for the usage of ATES are backed up by the fact that there are already more than 1000 ATES in operation in systems where there is both a heating and a cooling demand.
 The principle of the ATES technology, which has separate heat and cold storages in the form of warm and cold wells with operating temperatures between approx. 8 °C and 20 °C, makes it very well suitable for integration with the FLEXYNETS concept due to the similar temperature levels.
 It should of course be mentioned that the actual suitability of ATES can be very case-specific, in that it relies on suitable geological conditions at the site in question.

-The PTES technology is already used at conventional district heating temperatures in Denmark, with further PTES projects being planned in other countries.
+The PTES technology is already used at conventional DH temperatures in Denmark, with further PTES projects being planned in other countries.
 The results indicate PTES facilities with good stratification can be used for both heat (at the top) and cold storage (at the bottom) and that they can effectively reduce CO2 emissions associated with both heating and cooling.
 The PTES cost is somewhat higher than the cost of ATES, based on the price assumptions used in this report.
 PTES could be a very relevant option in case ATES is not suitable, e.g. due to geology or the desired storage scale (as each ATES system is typically smaller than each PTES).

 The BTES technology is also used already, mainly for heat storage.
 BTES is e.g. used in connection with a low-temperature district heating network in Drake Landing, Canada.
 The results indicate that it could be a relevant technology for heat and cold storage by operating separate warm and cold wells, similar to the ATES operating strategy.
-BTES could be very relevant in areas where ATES is not suitable due to geological conditions.
+BTES could be relevant in areas where ATES is not suitable due to geological conditions.

 The TTES technology was modelled as a seasonal storage for comparison with the other technologies.
-TTES is a mature and widely used technology, but is usually only considered viable for shorter term storage (daily to weekly storage).
+TTES is a mature and widely used technology but is usually only considered viable for shorter term storage (daily to weekly storage).
 The results indicate the same, that TTES is too expensive to become relevant as a seasonal storage in the FLEXYNETS concept.
 TTES does, however, serve an important role as buffer storages in the case of ATES and BTES, absorbing daily to weekly fluctuations in thermal energy supply and demand that may be too fast for the relatively slowly responding underground storage technologies.